p-expo/p-expo.github.io/README.md

 --- now your online viewers can hear you properly
 * a $70 clicker, to be able to freely walk around while doing the presentation.
 Please use a lavalier microphone when you go away from your computer.

---- now you can show yourself together with your material as well
+--- now you can talk from a distance to the camera, and be free to present with hand gestures and upper body/full body perspective.
 * $150 Video light setup

 --- if you'd like to get a better quality video